This applies to:

 1. Where to find the 'Clone folder structure' option in Pursuit Types

-When you follow the instructions here to create a new Pursuit Type, and then select the SharePoint Online connector in the 'Connector' drop down, you'll have the ability to define where to 'Save the Pursuit to', and then optionally, specify a folder structure to clone in the 'Clone folder structure' text box:
+When you follow the instructions here to create a new Pursuit Type, and then select the SharePoint Online connector in the 'Connector' drop down, you'll have the ability to define where to 'Save the Pursuit as highlighted below:

 This 'Clone folder structure' text box can accept either a link to a library or to a folder.
 Let's have a look at how each of these works.

 2. How to specify a folder structure to be cloned based on a library

 If you copy and paste the URL of a library in the 'Clone folder structure' text box, then everything within that library will be copied in its entirety (including folders, subfolders, and any files they contain) to the folder in SharePoint Online that gets provisioned every time a user creates a new Pursuit using the Pursuit Type you are configuring.

 Of course, before you do this, you'll want to make sure that you have a library in SharePoint Online that has everything you'd like to have cloned and nothing that you don't want to see repeated for each new Pursuit.

 Once you have that in place, the easiest is to navigate to the library and then copy the URL from your web browser's address bar, and then paste it into the text box.